websiteinspiration/bugsplat.rb/entries/mastering-modern-payments.md

 </div>

 <p>
-Thousands of small businesses are using <a href="https://www.stripe.com">Stripe</a> to process recurring or one-time payments for their <a href="http://rubyonrails.org">Ruby on Rails</a> SaaS offerings.
+Thousands of small businesses are using Stripe to process recurring or one-time payments for their Ruby on Rails SaaS offerings.
 Most of them, probably including yours, are using a simple integration copied from a "Stripe in 10 minutes" tutorial, but what these tutorials don't cover could cost you customer good will and  <strong>thousands of dollars</strong> in lost payments and lost opportunities.</p>

 * Expired credit cards
 * Lost transactions due to timeouts and bugs